US STOCKS-S&P 500, Nasdaq close lower, weighed by growth stocks

 NEW YORK, Dec 27 (Reuters) - Wall Street ended lower at the beginning of a holiday-shortened week on Tuesday, as rising U.S. Treasury yields pressured interest rate sensitive megacap shares.

 Growth stocks .IGX dragged the tech-laden Nasdaq down the most.
-The S&P 500 joined the Nasdaq in negative territory.
+The S&P 500 joined the Nasdaq in negative territory, while value stocks helped the Dow hold on to nominal gains.

 "Higher (Treasury) yields are pressuring growth stocks, and on the other hand industrials, utilities and energy are outperforming," said Ryan Detrick, chief market strategist at Carson Group in Omaha, Nebraska.
 "Money's flowing out of the growth areas and working its way to the value side of things, which is a microcosm of what we’ve seen all year."